Lifetime ISAs explained: get a 25% bonus

 Though there’s no penalty to withdraw cash from a Help to Buy ISA if you don’t use it for a home (other than lose the bonus), there’s a lower £250,000 property valuation outside London and your savings are capped at £15,000 in total, including the bonus earned.

-If you do want to transfer an existing HTB ISA to a LISA, remember you’ll only be able to add in a maximum of £4,000 to the LISA each year.
+If you do want to transfer an existing Help To Buy ISA to a Lifetime ISA, remember you’ll only be able to add in a maximum of £4,000 to the LISA each year.

 Using a Lifetime ISA for retirement

-If you can’t or don’t use your LISA for your first home, then the only other way to keep the bonus is to use it in retirement.
+If you can’t or don’t use your Lifetime ISA for your first home, then the only other way to keep the bonus is to use it in retirement, but you could be better off with a pension.
+Here are the key similarities and differences.

-This means you must wait until you are 60 years old to access the cash, whereas workplace and personal pensions can be used 10 years before your State Pension age.
-Though that’s currently 65, it’s likely to be at least 68 for those with a LISA, and probably creeping up to 69 and 70.
+You must wait until you are 60 years old to access the cash, whereas workplace and personal pensions can be used 10 years before your State Pension age.
+Though that’s currently 66, it’s likely to be at least 68 for those with a LISA, and probably creeping up to 69 and 70.

 However it will count towards your estate when inheritance tax is calculated, and it will also be included as savings if you ever need to claim benefits.